oracle/accelerated-data-science/docs/source/user_guide/jobs/components/overview.rst

 Each model can write its results to the Logging service or Object Storage.
 Then you can run a final sequential job that uses the best model class, and trains the final model on the entire dataset.

-The following sections provides details on running training workloads with OCI Data Science Jobs using ADS Jobs APIs.
+The following sections provides details on running workloads with OCI Data Science Jobs using ADS Jobs APIs.
 You can use similar APIs to `Run a OCI DataFlow Application <run_data_flow.html>`_.